WordPress/wporg-plugin-guidelines/blocks.md

 The Block Directory contains only Block Plugins, that is to say plugins that contain only a single independent block and a minimum of supporting code.
 Block plugins have the following characteristics:

 1. A specific type of WordPress plugin, with the same structure including a readme.txt file.
-1. Containly only blocks (typically one).
+1. Containing only blocks (typically one).
 1. Contain a minimum of server-side code.
 1. Do not have any UI outside of the post editor.